 We’ve mentioned the Yummylicious Candy Shack in Ravensthorpe before.
-When you were on the Perth Esperance leg of your journey – now you are on the return journey (Esperance Perth) and we will mention it again for good measure!
+When you were on the Perth Esperance leg of your journey – now you are on the return journey (Esperance to Perth) and we will mention it again for good measure!

-Stop in and experience an old-fashioned lolly shop – or indulge in their chocolate, milkshakes, American Style hot dogs, soft-serve ice-cream, 12 flavors of Norgen Vaaz ice-cream, Italian coffee, and herbal teas!
+Stop in and experience an old-fashioned lolly shop – or indulge in their chocolate, milkshakes, American Style hot dogs, soft-serve ice cream, 12 flavors of Norgen Vaaz ice cream, Italian coffee, and herbal teas!

 The Ravensthorpe Farm Gate Art Trail